 I was introduced to CranioSacral Therapy (CST) in 2002 when struggling to figure out how to best help my own son.
 I had worked in the field of pediatrics for 12 years prior to this as a physical therapist specializing in children with autism and sensory processing disorders.
 It was not until my son introduced me to CST did I find my true passion.
 I have come to acknowledge that the CranioSacral system plays an integral part in the child’s ability to achieve maximum potential.
 The success I had not only with my son but also with my pediatric patients encouraged me when I transitioned into the NICU.
 To this day I continue to use my CST skills with this most fragile population.
 Most physical therapists, rather then taking the time to discover the source of a problem causing the symptoms, will treat the symptoms.
 CST allows me to treat the whole body, discovering the primary cause of the problem, thereby, allowing the symptoms to disappear.
 I am blessed to find my calling and be able to practice these skills daily.
 When not working I love to spend time with my family.
 We enjoy hiking, traveling and spending time with our many pets.

-I have been a pediatric physical therapist for over 20 years and since 2006 I have worked in a level III NICU in Southern California.
-I am SIPT and NDT certified in pediatrics, a certified CranioSacral Therapist, and I received the Neonatal Touch and Massage Certification.
+I have been a pediatric physical therapist for over 20 years and I have worked in a level III NICU in Southern California for over 9 years.
+I am SIPT and NDT certified in pediatrics, a diplomat certified CranioSacral Therapist, and I received the Neonatal Touch and Massage Certification.
 I have also earned the Developmental Care Specialist Designation from the National Association of Neonatal Nurses.
-I published a protocol for swaddle bathing and am currently working on a research project involving overriding cranial bones and birth.
-In my spare time I am the owner of The Body Network, a private practice in San Diego, dedicated to Craniosacral Therapy.
-I specialize in newborn infants with various concerns from a poor latch for the breastfeeding infant to a misshappen head.
+I published a protocol for swaddle bathing as well as an article on Feeding in the NICU: a Perspective from a Craniosacral Therapist.
+In 2019 we relocated from San Diego, CA to Rochester, NY.
+I am now a consultant for Phillips teaching Preemie For a Day and an instructor for the Upledger Institute, teaching CST1, CCPB 1, and SICS.
+In my spare time I am the owner of The Body Network, a private practice in Honeoye Falls, NY, dedicated to Craniosacral Therapy.

 Articles & Books Written